A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Problem Setting

 \subsection{Notation}

-When a treatment strategy does not correspond to a concrete clinical event, time zero can be challenging to define \citep{hernan2016immortal}.
-In order to ensure that the start of follow-up is well-defined for all patients, particularly those not undergoing surgery, we partition the study entry period into a sequence of $M$ target trials \citep{benz2024, madenci2024, cain2010, danaei2013observational, caniglia2023}, indexed by $m \in \{1, \dots, M\}$.
-In the motivating study of bariatric surgery, $M = 84$ and component target trials are conducted at monthly intervals between January 2005 ($m = 1$) and December 2011 ($m = M = 84$).

 To the best of our knowledge, the sequential target trial emulation design has been applied exclusively in applications examining time-to-event outcomes \citep{scola2023implementation}.
-Since relative weight change is not a time-to-event endpoint, we describe notation to formalize this design for continuous outcomes.
-Let $A_m \in \{0, 1\}$ denote a binary treatment (e.g., surgery vs. no surgery) received at baseline of trial $m$, $Y_m \in \mathbb{R}$ denote an outcome of interest (e.g., relative weight change since baseline of trial $m$), and $\bm L_m \in \mathbb{R}^p$ denote a set of covariates at baseline of trial $m$ assumed sufficient for control of confounding, such as those in Figure \ref{fig:surg_dist}.
+Since relative weight change is not a time-to-event endpoint, we describe notation to formalize this design for univariate continuous outcomes.
+Let $A_m \in \{0, 1\}$ denote a binary point exposure (e.g., surgery vs. no surgery) received at baseline of trial $m$, $Y_m \in \mathbb{R}$ denote an outcome of interest (e.g., relative weight change since baseline of trial $m$), and $\bm L_m \in \mathbb{R}^p$ denote a set of covariates at baseline of trial $m$ assumed sufficient for control of confounding, such as those in Figure \ref{fig:surg_dist}.
 Let $E_m = g(\bm L_m)$ be a binary eligibility indicator for inclusion in target trial $m$, where $g(\cdot)$ represents a fixed and known eligibility rule \citep{benz2024, benz2025}.
 Practically, because not all patients are in the EHR for the entire duration of the study entry period, we treat subjects as ineligible $(E_m = 0)$ for periods before they appear and/or after they disappear from the EHR.
-Thus, at each of $M$ regularly occurring intervals, we ascertain $(\bm L_m, A_m, Y_m)$ for eligible subject-trials; formally, we work with coarsened observed data units:
+Thus, at each of $M$ regularly occurring intervals, we ascertain for each patient $i$ their eligibility $E_{m,i}$ for trial $m$, and, if eligible, $\bm Z_{m,i} \coloneqq (\bm L_{m,i}, A_{m,i}, Y_{m,i})$.
+That is, patients contribute $\bm Z_{m,i}$ for all target trials where they meet study eligibility.
+Formally, we work with coarsened observed data units